WMUR-TV: News operation

 During election seasons, WMUR is well known for organizing and producing candidate debates for ABC News, as well as CNN, before the first United States presidential primary; the debates have been held at Saint Anselm College.
 In addition to its main studios, WMUR operates two news bureaus in New Hampshire.
 The station's Lakes Region Bureau is based at The Inn at Bay Point in Meredith, and the Seacoast Bureau is based at Harbor Place in Portsmouth.
 In addition, WMUR and WCVB share news footage for stories occurring within the other station's coverage area; WCVB also operates a live truck for news gathering that is based at WMUR's studios in Manchester.

-Audio simulcasts of WMUR's newscasts are broadcast on WTPL (107.7 FM) in Hillsborough, WTSL (1400 AM) in Hanover, WTSN (1270 AM) in Dover, WASR (1420 AM) in Wolfeboro, and WEEY (93.5 FM) in Keene.
 In lieu of its own weather radar, WMUR uses live radar data from several regional sites operated by the National Weather Service.
 During weather segments, the radar system used by WMUR that utilizes this data is presented on-screen as "Storm Watch 9 Storm Tracker", which is provided through a graphics system by Weather Services International.
 A live video feed of this radar is offered on WMUR's website.
 During instances of severe weather year-round, the station may extend local newscasts to provide coverage; this coverage is sometimes streamed live on the website.

 On August 2, 2011, WMUR began broadcasting its local newscasts in high definition and introduced a new set and graphics package, which are styled differently from those of WCVB to avert any confusion between the two stations (along with its news music).
-WMUR began producing a half-hour weeknight 10:00 p.m. newscast for its MeTV subchannel on March 5, 2012, which competed with a 10:00 p.m. newscast on WBIN-TV until early 2017, when that station went off the air as a result of the FCC's spectrum auction.
+WMUR began producing a half-hour weeknight 10 p.m. newscast for its MeTV subchannel on March 5, 2012, which competed with a 10 p.m. newscast on WBIN-TV until early 2017, when that station went off the air as a result of the FCC's spectrum auction.
 On November 5, 2018, WMUR introduced another new graphics package, this time for the full 16:9 widescreen presentation, but like the previous version, they are styled differently from those of WCVB to avert any confusion between the two stations (and their other sister stations that have a news operation).